XamHans/XamHans/README.md

 - 👋 Hi, I’m Johannes
-- 👀 I’m interested in cloud, web3 and web development
+- 👀 I am here to build great stuff in order to help people before I have to go.

 - More about me [here](https://jhayer.tech)